For the Purrbabies

 Dental issues in cats are very common, particularly as cats get older.
 Lack of good dental hygiene, age, and certain health conditions can all contribute to the development of dental diseases in your cat’s mouth.
 Because of this, it’s a good idea to brush your cat’s teeth and use dental additives (like this food additive) to help prevent costly complications later on.
 Here are some of the dental and oral diseases that can develop and cause drooling.

-Just like you, your cat’s gums can become inflamed, red, swollen, and painful.
-Gingivitis is caused by a build-up of bacteria-infested plaque on the teeth.
-As gingivitis progresses, bacteria is able to get beneath the gumline and damage the connective tissues that keep your cat’s teeth in place.
+Gingivitis is caused by a build-up of bacteria-infested plaque on the teeth and can result in inflamed, swollen, and painful gums.
+As gingivitis progresses, bacteria damages the connective tissues beneath the gumline that keep your cat’s teeth in place.
 When left untreated, gingivitis can also cause periodontitis.

-Marked by loose teeth and tooth loss, periodontitis is almost always the result of uncontrolled gingivitis, and it happens when the connective tissue that holds your cat’s teeth in place is destroyed by bacteria.
+Marked by loose teeth and tooth loss, periodontitis is almost always the result of uncontrolled gingivitis, and it happens bacteria destroys the connective tissue that holds your cat’s teeth.
 Signs of this painful condition include inflamed gums, excessive drooling, and a reluctance or unwillingness to eat — which can lead to even more health problems for your feline friend.

-Certain conditions are caused by an abnormal immune system response.
-While the exact cause of some immune-related diseases is unknown, scientists and veterinarians believe that it’s likely due to exposure.
+Certain conditions are caused by an abnormal immune system response..
 Here are a few of the less common, immune-related dental diseases cats can experience.

 With autoimmune conditions, preventative measures like brushing your cat’s teeth may not be enough.
-Special medications, like cyclosporine (Trusted Source) , may be used to reduce your cat’s immune response and alleviate symptoms.
+Special medications, like cyclosporine, may be used to reduce your cat’s immune response and alleviate symptoms.
 Ultimately, tooth extractions for some or all of your cat’s teeth may be necessary.

 Cancerous tumors in the mouth can also cause drooling, along with bad breath, blooding, and problems eating.
 For larger tumors or those on the jawbone, some cats have trouble closing their mouths.